Please note: You must be a member of the ICS Inc to be eligible for the Education Program

 Enquiries regarding our education program can be made to [email protected]

 Background to our Australian Education Program

-The program was first started in 1998 with the view to allow further studies by correspondence to any Spiritualist or enquirer, wishing to research Spiritualism.
+The program was started in 1998 with the view to allow further studies by correspondence to any Spiritualist or enquirer wishing to research spiritualism.

 Background to our Overseas Education Program

-After the establishment of the education program for Pastoral Ministers, Rev. Terry Bartsch approached the Council with the proposal for starting a similar program overseas.
-The “Basic Spiritualism” course was translated into German by Rev. Bartsch and so began the first 3 year format of education including workshops and written work from the basic course.
-Plus there was extra training in the practice and ethics of Spiritualist Healing.
-Since its inception, students from Germany and Sweden have successfully completed the program and are established Pastoral Ministers with the ICS Inc. in their relevant countries.
+After the establishment of the education program for ministers, Rev Terry Bartsch approached the Council with the proposal for starting a similar program overseas.
+The “Basic Spiritualism” course was translated into German by Rev Bartsch.
+Since its inception, students from Germany and Sweden have completed the program and are established ICS Inc pastoral ministers in their relevant countries.

-Following Rev. Bartschs’ retirement due to ill health, the ICS Inc. closed the original program and then organised a new program that would cover all overseas education, with very specific guidelines for the running of the courses, but with leeway to cover the different laws of each country that became involved.
-They are as follows:-
+Following Rev Bartsch’s retirement, the ICS Inc closed the original program.
+A new program was established to cover all overseas education with very specific guidelines for the running of the courses – subject to the laws of each country.

 Guide for overseas study

 The ICS Inc expects all candidates to be taught the true presentation of Spiritualism and the Seven Principles, which are the guidelines of our religion.

 The education program must incorporate an accepted version of the course ‘Basic Spiritualism’ used in the training of ICS Inc ministers in Australia.